 - Development of a college savings program, Caldwell Saves 1st

 In turn, we’ve promoted the same principles we have gained from our involvement in the YEF Council to other cities in Idaho and beyond.
 We have done this because we believe that every child matters.
 Because of our passion for youth and families, we’ve seen a dramatic improvement in civility, community partnerships, graduation rates, reading skills, crime rates and youth engagement.
 We are truly appreciative of the solid guiding principles that have been offered by the YEF Council and YEF Institute over the years.”

 -Caldwell, Idaho, Mayor Garret Nancolas

 I think, in some ways, the current generation of elected officials has been slow to share knowledge, and too sluggish to pass the baton on to future generations of passionate local leaders.
-I'm excited because our participation in NLC's Young Elected Officials Constituency Group is an opportunity for us to build on the foundation the YEO Network has laid, and for NLC to help guide young leaders out of our silos and onto a path filled with resources and meaningful engagement that only NLC can provide."
+I’m excited because our participation in NLC’s Young Elected Leaders Network is an opportunity for NLC to help guide young leaders out of our silos and onto a path filled with the resources and meaningful engagement only NLC can provide.”

 -East Point Councilmember Alex Gothard

 City officials who participate in these NLC member groups bring their voices and perspectives to the table to develop policy and advocate at the federal level on the issues that matter most to cities.
 To take your involvement in local government to the next level, join a constituency group, committee or council today.